-The reliance on a constituency of right-wing extremists to argue the Tories’ case for returning an unstable individual to Downing Street based on a ‘blank cheque’ hard Brexit, while ignoring the key bread and butter issues, is a risky one and could easily play into the hands of her political opponents.
+The reliance on a constituency of right-wing extremists to argue the Tories’ case for returning an unstable individual to Downing Street based on a ‘blank cheque’ hard Brexit, while ignoring the key bread and butter issues, proved to have been a risky one that ultimately failed.

-A major beneficiary of such an approach will almost certainly be the pro-Remain Liberal Democrats which could significantly split the Tory vote.
 Of course, the billionaire-owning mass media support the Tories with near unanimity.
-But the front page of the Daily Mail (April 19, 2017) which ran with the headline “Crush The Saboteurs” (see below), is likely to alienate 48 per cent of the population who voted Remain.
-Therefore, the right-wing media’s depiction of over 16 million people as “the enemy” could realistically backfire on the Tories.
+But the front page of the Daily Mail (April 19, 2017) which ran with the headline “Crush The Saboteurs” (see below), almost certainly alienated 48 per cent of the population who voted Remain.
+Therefore, given the shifting attitudes towards Brexit, the right-wing media’s depiction of over 16 million people as “the enemy” probably backfired on the Tories.

-It’s true that at the present time Corbyn is well behind in the polls but, as Craig Murray points out, this can be misleading.
-The downside for Corbyn, according to YouGov, is that Labour is losing out to the Tories for the vote of the oldest and least educated demographic – many of whom are traditional working class voters.
-Labour’s longer-term prospects are also hindered by the fact that society is ageing.
+It’s true that when May announced the election, Corbyn was well behind in the polls but, as Craig Murray pointed out at the time, this is misleading.
+The downside for Corbyn, according to YouGov, is that Labour looked set to lose out to the Tories for the vote of the oldest and least educated demographic – many of whom are traditional working class voters.
+It seemed at the time Labour’s longer-term prospects would have been hindered by the fact that society is ageing.

 If you’ve enjoyed reading this or another posting, please consider making a donation, no matter how small.
 I don’t make any money from my work, and I’m not funded.
 You can help continue my research and write independently outside the control of corporate-owned and power-serving media structures.… Thanks!